 Fuel cells are electrochemical devices that directly convert chemical energy from a fuel into electrical energy.
-Unlike batteries, a promising energy storage technology, fuel cells can continuously create electricity as long as both fuel and air are supplied.
+Unlike batteries, which only store electricity, fuel cells can continuously generate electricity as long as both fuel and air are supplied.

 Duan’s expertise is in fuel cells that use solid oxide materials, including both oxygen-ion and proton conductors, for their electrolytes.
 The high operating temperatures, typically above 500 ℃, of solid oxide fuel cells (SOFCs) bring significant benefits, including high energy efficiency and fuel flexibility.
 SOFCs can operate on various fuels, including hydrogen, hydrocarbons, biogas, and liquid fuels.
 The high operating temperature enables internal reforming of hydrocarbon fuels, reducing the need for external fuel processing equipment.